How Much Does Plastering Cost in the UK?

 Gypsum plaster is one of the most common modern options.
 It comes as a dry powder and is mixed with water to create a smooth, fast-setting paste.

 It's fast drying, has a smooth finish and is easy to work with.
-It can however absorb moisture and degrade over time so it is not ideal for damp environments
+It can however be susceptible to moisture damage, so not ideal for damp environments such as the kitchen or bathroom.

 Best For: Interior walls and ceilings in dry, well-ventilated areas.